 Neuropathy is a complicated condition to address because patients suffer from different symptoms and find relief in various therapies.
 While some people find that cold relieves nerve pain, others claim warmth is more effective.

 If heat or warmth therapy works for you, NatraCure warming mittens for pain relief will make great neuropathy gloves.
 They provide deep soothing heat therapy.

-Warming: if you have peripheral neuropathy, you may have lost sensation in the hands and may not be able to feel temperatures properly.
+Warning: if you have peripheral neuropathy, you may have lost sensation in the hands and may not be able to feel temperatures properly.
 Make sure not to overheat the gloves.
 It could cause skin burns.

 Compression therapy for neuropathy is controversial among health professionals.
-Some doctors claim its benefits and others warn about the risks.
+Some doctors claim its benefits, and others warn about the risks.

 That’s also why there is no such thing as the best gloves for neuropathy.
-You may find compression gloves to work best for you, while other patients will find relief in heat therapy gloves, cold gloves, vibrating gloves, or other types of pain-relief gloves.
+You may find compression gloves to work best for you, while other patients will find relief in heat therapy gloves, cold gloves, vibrating gloves, or other pain-relief gloves.

 Although research is still limited on the effects of vibration on neuropathy, it is claimed to have helped reduce neuropathy symptoms and slow down the progression of nerve damage for numerous patients.

 However, not many vibrating gloves could be suitable for neuropathy in the hands.
 For example, you may want to look at something like Intellinetix Vibration Gloves, but I’d recommend you get your doctor’s advice first.